 Smooth flooring is classic, which in some circles means “old-fashioned.”
 It never goes out of style, but it’s never really in style.
 Today it’s all about textures.
-Defects, imperfections, and variations create character for your floor.
+Defects, imperfections, and variations that create a “rustic” character for your floors.

 “Distressed” designs feature wire-brushed marks, hand scraping, irregular knots, and discolorations.
 A few years ago, these features would all be rejected and deemed unacceptable quality.
 This may sound very sensible, but it’s all very popular flooring these days.